ceymard/kronk/README.md

 <a name="File"/>
 ## File

 The file object holds informations about a file that has been read by kronk.
+This object is always injected into the template's metadata when rendering as `$file`.

 ### Methods